 Have you or a loved one been a victim of drunk driving?
-If you have been involved in a car crash because of someone driving under the influence, then you are considered the victim of the car accident.
-You may be a candidate for compensation from the Florida Crimes Compensation Act.
-These statutory allowances can be beneficial for anyone who has high medical bills and out-of-pocket expenses.
-Your attorney can help you receive compensation and justice for your situation.
+If you have been involved in a car crash caused by someone driving under the influence of drugs or alcohol, you are considered the victim of a crime.
+You also have a civil case to deal with, and this is where we can help you.

 Do you qualify for DUI accident compensation?

-If you or a loved one is in need of legal advice and have suffered from a DUI accident in the Tampa Bay area, including St. Petersburg, Clearwater, Tampa, and Bradenton?
-You may be in line for compensation.
-At Clark Law, P.A. we are not afraid to fight for you.
+Are you or a loved one in need of legal advice?
+If you have suffered from a DUI accident in the Tampa Bay area — including St. Petersburg, Clearwater, Tampa, and Bradenton — we can help you.
 Call us today for your free consultation.
-We are passionate about exhausting every scenario to make sure you receive justice.
+We will exhaust all avenues to ensure you receive justice.